 But Las Terrenas is no typical Caribbean beach town.
 Scratch the surface and you find one of the most interesting expat communities anywhere in the world.
 This is a majority French expat population, bolstered by Italians, Brits, Danes, and Germans.

-The strong European presence has many implications to do with the way people greet each other in passing, the way they decorate their homes, the way they keep their gardens, the way they pass their free time (pétanque is popular), and, as well, in the local cuisine.
+The strong European presence has many implications to do with the way people greet each other in passing, the way they decorate their homes, the way they keep their gardens, the way they pass their free time and, as well, in the local cuisine.

 Restaurants in Caribbean beach towns are usually long on jerk chicken and coconut rice, but in las Terrenas expect French and Italian restaurants offering beef carpaccio, homemade pasta, and fresh bread that wouldn’t be out of place in Paris or Tuscany, often supported by wine menus that include many options for fine, even sparkling wine.
 In Las Terrenas, you can dine on fried empanadas from a street cart if you’d like (I’d encourage you to try it)… or you can indulge in three- and four-course meals, French or Italian, complemented by good-selection wine lists.

 Other things are surprising, too, including the quality of construction.
 This is thanks to new hurricane standards being aggressively enforced.
 It’s also thanks to the types of developers who have been attracted to this particular Caribbean beach.
-Not typical gringo developers in the Third World, learning as they go and cutting corners when they can, but experienced developers who boast strong track records.
+They are experienced developers who boast strong track records.
 They’re also European rather than North American.
 This is evident in the interior finishings.
 Tiles, countertops, bathroom fixtures, kitchen cabinets, and furnishings in general are contemporary Euro-chic.

 Those early expats in this corner of the Caribbean struggled in the face of an utter lack of infrastructure.
 You won’t face the same challenges.
 The most significant infrastructure development in the region came in 2009 with the Samana-Santo Domingo highway.
 It used to take four to six hours to drive from the capital to Las Terrenas, depending on the condition of the meandering dirt road.
 Now the drive is a pleasant two hours on a smooth four-lane highway.